JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-#  Video of each lesson
+#  Video of each lecture
 > day1
 -
 > day2